What you need to know about Caesarean sections (C-sections)

 Like other major surgeries, there are risks involved in a C-section.
 Risks include:

 - Damage to organs like the bladder or bowel

 - Wound infection

 - Infection of the endometritis, which is the lining of the uterus

 - Possible uterine rupture and bleeding (if you are attempting a VBCAC)

 A skilful gynaecologist will be able to stitch up a patient safely and assess the health of her internal organs, so seek a gynaecologist who is confident of performing multiple C-sections.

-This article has been fact checked by Dr Khoo Chong Kiat, senior consultant obstetrician and gynaecologist at the CK Khoo Clinic For Women & Laparoscopy at Mount Elizabeth Novena Hospital.
+This article has been verified medically by Dr Khoo Chong Kiat, senior consultant obstetrician and gynaecologist at the CK Khoo Clinic For Women & Laparoscopy at Mount Elizabeth Novena Hospital (Singapore).